 Known for its quaint villages and northeastern charm, Warwick boasts both high wages and plenty of industry.
 Key employers in the area include those in health care, banking, manufacturing, finance, and higher education.
 The median household income in Warwick was $62,295 in 2013 -- a figure that is considerably higher than the state average.
 Meanwhile, only 7.2 percent of Warwick's population lived below the poverty level that year.

 Warwick is home to the following two institutions of higher education:

 Community College of Rhode Island

-The Community College of Rhode Island is one of the largest institutions in the state, with a student population of 17,553.
+The Community College of Rhode Island is one of the largest institutions in the state, with a student population of 17,553, according to the National Center for Education Statistics.
 The school offers a wide range of associate degrees and certificate programs aimed at preparing students for a career right out of college.
 Tuition and fees worked out to just $3,950 for in-state students for the 2014-15 school year, and popular programs include: